dotnet/csharplang/proposals/lambda-method-group-defaults.md

 [summary]: #summary

-To build on top of the lambda improvements introduced in C#10, we propose adding support for default parameter values in lambdas.
-This would enable users to implement the following lambdas.
+To build on top of the lambda improvements introduced in C#10 (see [relevant background](#relevant-background)), we propose adding support for default parameter values in lambdas.
+This would enable users to implement the following lambdas:

 ```csharp
 var addWithDefault = (int addTo = 2) => addTo + 1;